nicoquant/Econometrics-from-Scratch/README.md

 Econometrics models from scratch

 # Linear_models
-In this file, you will find an interpretation using the gradient descent technic to estimate and predict using linear, lasso and ridge regression.
+In this file, you will find an interpretation using the gradient descent technique to estimate and predict using linear, lasso and ridge regression.
 For the linear and ridge regression, you'll also find the close form formula.

 # ARIMA Models.py